777arc/textbook/content/filters.rst

    </details>

 Now for an FIR example.
 Have any of you ever done this: x = x*0.99 + new_value*0.01, where the 0.99/0.01 represent the speed the value updates (or rate of decay, same thing).
-It's a convinient way to slowly update some variable without having to remember the last several values.
+It's a convenient way to slowly update some variable without having to remember the last several values.
 This is actually a form of low pass IIR Filter.
 Hopefully you can see why IIR filters have less stability than FIR.
 Values never fully go away!

 *************************
 Filter Design Tools